-ATERBURY De Wolf Hopper in Charles Klein and John Philip Soura's new opera, "The Charlatan," is the reigning attraction at the Knickerbocker theater.
+De Wolf Hopper in Charles Klein and John Philip Sousa's new opera, "The Charlatan," is the reigning attraction at the Knickerbocker theater.
 It is always difficult to express an opinion which will stand the test of time with reference to a new comic opera.
-From the morning after the initial performance and daily for sev-eral weeks rehearsals are held and changes are made for the purpose of bettering the piece.
-It is a fact that even the perennial "Retto Hood" was not a phenomenal suc-cess at its initial presentation in this coun-try, and while your for all on the peren try, and while very few alterations were made in that wonderful work, enough were introduced to at least increase its harm.
+From the morning after the initial performance and daily for several weeks rehearsals are held and changes are made for the purpose of bettering the plece.
+It is a fact that even the perennial "Roll Hood" was not a phenomenal success at its initial presentation in this country, and while your few alternation. try, and while very few alterations were made in that wonderful work, enough were introduced to at least increase its harm.
 For these reasons it is therefore safer to take the consensus of opinion with reference to "The Charlatan" in this city as a means of estimating its probable suc- Even the warmest admirers of Klein and Sousa are not rash enough to contend that "The Charlatan" is the best work of these talented collaborators.
-There are some who go so far as to say that it is their worst, but to strike a mean, which will probably be more fair, it is more than likely that it is neither their best nor their worst, and that, owing to the reputation of the two men responsible for its being, of the two men responsible for its being, to say nothing of the undeubted comicali-tics of De Wolf Hopper, the piece will prove a satisfactory vehicle for the elon-gated comedian for at least the pre ent season and perhaps longer.
-The libretto, It cannot be denied, possesses merit, but it equally cannot be claimed that it at all scintillates with humor.
+There are some who go so far as to say that it is their worst, but to strike a mean, which will probably be more fair, it is more than likely that it is neither their best nor their worst, and that, owing to the reputation of the two men responsible for its being, to say nothing of the undoubted comicalities of De Wolf Hopper, the piece will prove a satisfactory vehicle for the elongated comedian for at least the pre-ent season and perhaps longer.
+The libretto, it cannot be denied, possesses merit, but it equally cannot be claimed that it at all scintillates with humor.
 The music for any one but Sousa would be particularly good, but from the popular standpoint it hardly comes up to the very high standard hitherto set by the "March King."
 Those interested in the venture profess to be more than satisfied with the outcome of the initial presentation in this city, and, despite the warm weather, the attendance has been large.
-The only point that now remains to be decided is whether or not thoattendance will continue heavy, and, so, for how long.
-ILI TORK, N. Y. DRIMATIC MIRRO R. SEP 1741155 AT THE THEATRES.
+The only point that now remains to be decided is whether or not the attendance will continue heavy, and, so, for how long.
+BOSTON, MASS. - POST SEP[18]LES atre in this country.
+De Wolf Hopper's efforts to rise into the legitimate through the medium of his new opera, "The Charlatan," now be-ing played at the Knickerbocker Theatre, New York, have not been successful. he audience would not take Mr. Hopper in straight comedy, so he mussed up his clothes, made up his face grotesquely and introduced gags that were decidedly Hopperesque.
+Now the piece is a go.
+AND TORK, N. Y. - DREMATIC MIRROR.
+SEP 1741888 AT THE THEATRES.